sr-lab/gspider/README.md

 Distribution s = (RestrictedCharString s) -> Double
 ```

+Probability distributions themselves are calculated from real-world password frequency distributions using the [Idris probability package](https://github.com/fieldstrength/probability) which draws heavily on the work of Erwig and Kollmansberger in [_Probabilisitic Functional Programming in Haskell_](https://web.engr.oregonstate.edu/~erwig/pfp/).

 ### Probabilistic Attack Frames
 Probabilistic attack frames are a new datatype, used by GSPIDER, to model guessing attack evolution in a type-safe way.
 They make use of restricted character-set strings to ensure that both the password distribution and guessing attack relate to passwords containing the same specific subset of characters.
 It wouldn't make sense, for example, to attempt to input the password `hunter2` on an ATM, which only supports numeric passwords.
 This is one of the problems that dependently-typed PAFs address (see below).